 Contact a Coweta County truck accident lawyer for a free consultation

 If a fatigued driver causes an accident, that driver should be held accountable for all resulting damage and injuries.
-The truck accident attorneys at the Law Offices of Shane Smith are committed to helping accident victims receive the maximum amount of compensation possible, so please call us for help today at (770) 487-8999.
+The truck accident attorneys at Shane Smith Law are committed to helping accident victims receive the maximum amount of compensation possible, so please call us for help today at (770) 487-8999.